AMHC Targeted Case Management: 1-800-244-6431

 Maine Kids-Kin: 1-866-298-0896

 Support services for grandparents, aunts, uncles, cousin, siblings, or other family members raising children.
-Support groups, clothing exchange, and other support resources including a Resource Guide for GrandFamilies and a Legal Resource Guide for GrandFamilies
+Support groups, clothing exchange, and other support services including legal resources.

 Parent Enrichment Classes (from Sunrise Opportunities/CAN): 263-5270